Sweet Potato Brownie Bites

-- 1/4 tsp baking powder
+- 1/4 teaspoon baking powder

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1/3 cup dark chocolate chips (I used Enjoy Life)
+- 1/3 cup dark chocolate chips I used Enjoy Life

-- 1/4 cup almond butter (for stuffing, totally optional)**
+- 1/4 cup almond butter for stuffing, totally optional

-- Preheat oven to 425°F. Pierce sweet potato with a fork in 2-3 spots.
+- Bake sweet potato: Pierce sweet potato with a fork in 2-3 spots.
 Wrap in foil and roast until tender, about 30 minutes.
 Let cool.
 Peel sweet potato and mash with a fork.
 Measure out 1 cup of mashed sweet potato for the recipe and save the rest for something else.

-- Add mashed sweet potato, maple syrup, coconut oil, flax eggs and vanilla into a large bowl and stir to combine.
+- Combine wet ingredients: Add mashed sweet potato, maple syrup, coconut oil, flax eggs and vanilla into a large bowl and stir to combine.

-- Drop batter into the wells of your greased mini muffin tin and bake for 20 minutes.
+- Bake: Drop batter into the wells of your greased mini muffin tin and bake for 20 minutes.
 Brownie bites are done when you can insert a knife and it comes out clean.